Pilih satu Halaman

 The shape of the grouser also matters.
 Most grousers are trapezoidal, which provides a good balance of strength and penetration.
 Some specialized shoes might use a more curved or angled profile to improve self-cleaning properties or to provide better grip when turning.
 The key takeaway is that there is no universally "best" grouser.
 The optimal design is a direct function of the geotechnical properties of the material the machine will be working on.

-Matching Shoe Width to Ground Conditions: Flotation vs. Maneuverability
+Matching Shoe Width to Ground Conditions: Flotation vs. Kebolehgerakan

 We have touched upon the "rule of the shoe": use the narrowest shoe that provides adequate flotation.
 Let's formalize this with some physics.
 Ground pressure is calculated as the machine's weight divided by the total contact area of its tracks.
 A 20-ton (44,000 lb) excavator with standard 600mm shoes might have a ground pressure of around 6.5 Psi.
 If that same machine is fitted with wider 800mm shoes, the contact area increases, and the ground pressure might drop to around 5.0 Psi.
 This difference is what allows the machine to work on softer ground without getting bogged down.